arras-energy/gridlabd-old/README.md

 # User quick start

-The preferred method for running HiPAS GridLAB-D is to download the SLAC master image from docker hub (see https://hub.docker.com/repository/docker/hipas/gridlabd).
+The preferred method for running HiPAS GridLAB-D is to download the master image from docker hub (see https://hub.docker.com/repository/docker/hipas/gridlabd).
 You must install the docker daemon to use docker images.
 See https://www.docker.com/get-started for details.

 Once you have installed docker, you may issue the following commands to run GridLAB-D at the command line:
 ~~~